0

 • A practical working height for the plant and farmer is established.

-• The vines can grow up to 40-70 feet long with vigorous fruit production throughout their life.
+• The vines can grow from 40-70 feet long with vigorous fruit production throughout their life.

-• Airflow throughout the hoop house is increased, which reduces pest pressure and the opportunity for fungal issues to take hold.
+• Airflow throughout the hoop house is increased, reducing pest pressure and the opportunity for fungal issues to take hold.

-• Consistent lowering and leaning of vines keeps you down off of a ladder.
+• Consistent lowering and leaning of vines keeps you down off a ladder.

-Working on a ladder in the hoop house adds the risk of injury particularly when you are using both hands to work the plant.
+Working on a ladder in the hoop house increases the risk of injury, particularly when using both hands to work the plant.
 It is also darn hot in the upper regions of the house.
-Keeping your working zone closer to cross ventilation and shade will dramatically improve your comfort level as well as the comfort of your plants.
+Keeping your working zone closer to cross ventilation and shade will dramatically improve your comfort level when pruning tomatoes.
+It also dramatically improves the comfort of your plants.

-What is the difference between an indeterminate and a determinate tomato?
+What is the difference between indeterminate tomato plants and determinate tomatoes?

-Hooks - Used to hold the trellis line to the support structure.
-We prefer roller hook assemblies.
+• Hooks - Used to hold the trellis line to the support structure.
+We prefer roller hook assemblies that come pre-loaded with a trellis line.

-Stem Clips or Ties - Clips are the fastest option.
-Order in bulk for best prices, you will need a lot.
+• Stem Clips or Ties - Clips are the fastest option.
+Order in bulk for the best prices; you will need a lot.

 How to Choose the Right Tomato Hooks